vpetersson/vpetersson.com/reading-log.md

 # 2020

 * Algorithms To Live By by Brian Christian and Tom Griffiths
-* Peak by Anders Ericsson & Robert Pool
+* Peak by Anders Ericsson and Robert Pool